We all Struggle – A Case Study of Emotional Eating and How We can Deal with it Better

 A little personal case study:

-This morning, while away from home and staying in a hotel, although it is a nice hotel and a good bed, I woke up early with back pain.
-Nothing new, I am struggling with back pain for over 20 years, and although my back feels mostly good these days, it always flares when away from home and my usual bed – and food.
+One morning, while away from home and staying in a hotel, although it was a nice hotel and a good bed, I woke up early with back pain.
+Nothing new, I am struggling with back pain for over 20 years, and although my back feels good most of these days, it always flares when we are away from home and my usual bed – and food.